davanntet/Agentic-Chatbot-with-Khmer-Document/README.md

 This is a project to build a chatbot that can answer questions from Khmer & English documents.
 It can use for search document also.
 To improve the chatbot, you can change embedding model to use multilingual embeddings provided by Vertex AI.

 ## Folder Structure
-- `database`: This folder for store vector database.
+- Create empty folder `database`: This folder for store vector database.
-- `dataset`: This folder for store your pdf documents.
+- Create empty folder `dataset`: This folder for store your pdf documents.

 ## How to run the project
 1. Install the required packages